nguyen-aaron/DogBreedClassifier/README.md

 Evaluate performance with: Accuracy and loss curves, confusion matrix, ROC and AUC curves

+After doing an initial run through, will most likely train using a pretrained model like ResNet.

 ### Model Construction (Alex)

 Build a CNN using PyTorch.